baguirre6/Plant-Diversity-Virus-Effects/README.md

-<h1>Virus infection promotes C3 grass productivity and is not diluted by plant community diversity</h1>
+<h1>Increased virus prevalence promotes C3 grass productivity and is not diluted by plant community diversity</h1>

 Repository for study examining the effects of plant diversity on plant viral prevalence in grass hosts.